 Table 3.6 shows the simulated emissions, burden and lifetime of the three sea salt bins for the three available emission schemes.
 The lifetime of sea-salt aerosol decreases for larger particles, because sedimentation, applied only to bin 3, is an effective sink, and because the simulated dry deposition velocity increases with particle size for particles above 1 micron diameter.
 The emissions of super coarse sea salt aerosol are much higher with the G14 scheme as compared to the two others.
 Similar to the M86 scheme, the A16 scheme shows a relatively smaller increase in emissions with bin size.
 The lifetime of coarse and super coarse sea salt bins is the lowest with the A16 scheme.
 The M86 scheme has been used operationally until cycle 43R3.
 The G14 scheme has been used operationally in cycles 45R1 and 46R1, while the new A16 scheme has been implemented in operational CY47R1 IFS-AER.
-More detail on the A16 scheme can be found in (Remy and Anguelova, 2021).
+More detail on the A16 scheme and the use of the Gong (2003) sea-spray shape function can be found in (Remy and Anguelova, 2021).